verlab/DEAL_NeurIPS_2021/README.md

 ## IV - Training the model

 The file [run.py](run.py) contains the training code to our model and some optios for ablation studies.
 To train the model you will need to download our preprocessed dataset at [nonrigid-data (88GB)]().
-Save the dataset on the folder `data`, at the root of this repository.
+Save the dataset in the folder `data`, at the root of this repository.

 To train the model we used the command: